One of our Readers Writes:

-One armed butterfly is a swimming drill that helps your butterfly stroke because it is easier and isn’t as tiring as the full stroke, so you can do it for a longer time.
+One-armed butterfly is a swimming drill that helps improve your butterfly stroke because it is easier and less tiring than the full stroke, so you can do it for a longer time.

-Once you think you get how to do this drill you can try doing a few laps of proper butterfly stroke.
+Once you feel confident you understand how to do this drill, you can try doing a few laps of the proper butterfly stroke.